 The transmission window selected here causes a random transmission of the file to the SFTP server within one hour since creation.
-The transmission window may last up to 6 hours, but can also be deactivated in order to force an immediate transmission.

 The task list then shows three active tasks.
-Predefined tasks are marked gray to highlight that they can be deactivated but not removed.
+Predefined tasks are marked gray to highlight that they cannot be removed but deactivated.
 On the other hand, at any time the newly created task "24h_PowerMeans" can be fully modified, deactivated or deleted.